syncfusion-content/xamarin-docs/Xamarin/ListView/Scrolling.md

 {% endhighlight %}
 {% endtabs %}

 You can get the scroll view by using the [GetScrollView](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.Control.Helpers.SfListViewHelper~GetScrollView.html) method.
-It is a Helper method to get the Syncfusion.ListView.XForms.ExtendedScrollView class.
+It is a helper method to get the Syncfusion.ListView.XForms.ExtendedScrollView class.

 {% tabs %}
 {% highlight c# %}